 - Calcium oxalate and calcium phosphate stones are the most common, occurring in 75% to 85% of patients.
 Struvite (magnesium ammonium phosphate) stones occur in 5% of cases.
 Uric acid stones occur in 5% to 10% of patients and cystine stones occur in 1% of cases.
 Other types of stones are less common.3

 - Calcium stones are more common in men than in women (ratio 2:1), whereas struvite stones are more common in women than in men (ratio 3:1).3

-- Kidney stones form when there is supersaturation of otherwise soluble materials, usually from increased excretion of these compounds or dehydration. ...
+- Kidney stones form when there is supersaturation of otherwise soluble materials, usually from increased excretion of these compounds or dehydration.
+Urine pH is a ...